akashpshaw524/akashpshaw524/README.md

 ## The Journey

-Before I became a data analyst, I was already living like one — extracting insights for Bloomberg from Fortune 500 Company's financials statement and company statement at TCS, managing 600+ property clients at Galaxy of Homes where every decision and deals were numbers-driven, and learning that business sense and analytical thinking are the same muscle.Eventually the pattern became obvious- **the people shaping decisions in every room weren't just the ones with the relationships — they were the ones who could decode the data behind the story.**
+Before I became a data analyst, I was already living like one — extracting insights for Bloomberg from Fortune 500 Company's financials statement and company statement at TCS, managing £50M+ in UK property transactions and 600+ property clients at Galaxy of Homes where every decision and deals were numbers-driven, and learning that business sense and analytical thinking are the same muscle.Eventually the pattern became obvious- **the people shaping decisions in every room weren't just the ones with the relationships — they were the ones who could decode the data behind the story.**
 So I built the skills to be that person.
 **Data was always the job.
-Now it's the title.**
+I'm making it official.**

 ---